lahaxearnaud/simple-text-matcher/README.md

 - Normalizer: Classes that remove usless informations from dataset and user question (punctuation, letter case, stopwords...)
 - Stemmer: Remove the suffix from a word and reduce it to its root word
 - Classifier: Algorithm that try to detect the intent from an user question
+- Extractor: Algorithm that detect and extract entities from the user query (number, currency, ...)

 Usage
 ----